JuliaAstro/AstroImages.jl/docs/src/manual/displaying-images.md

 imview(img; clims=Zscale())
 ```

-We turn off the colormap and use it in grayscale mode:
+We can turn off the colormap and use it in grayscale mode:
 ```@example 1
 imview(img; cmap=nothing)
 ```